 No. The Massachusetts General Laws, as well as the Case Law, indicate that in the absence of misconduct, the rights of the parties shall be deemed to be equal.
 However, the courts will generally look to what is in the best interests of the child, as well as what arrangements the parties had in effect prior to the filing of the divorce.
 For example, if the mother stayed at home to care forthe child while the husband worked, then in all likelihood the court will continue that arrangement.
 Accordingly, which parent is deemed to be the child’s “Primary Caretaker” is always an important consideration.

-What is the difference between physical custody and legal custody, and what is shared legal or joint legal custody?
+What is difference between physical custody and legal custody, and what is shared legal or joint legal custody?

-Courts often do not use the term physical custody anymore, but rather parenting time for each parent, which refers to each parent’s time spent with the child or children.
+Courts often not use term physical custody anymore, but rather parenting time for each parent, which refers to each parent’s time spent with the child or children.
 Usually, one parent has significantly more parenting time with the children because the children will primarily reside with one parent.